ministryofjustice/analytics-platform-control-panel/doc/running.md

 python manage.py runworker background_tasks
 ```

-Go to <http://localhost:8000/>, sign in via github through Auth0 and marvel at your locally
+Go to <http://localhost:8000/>, sign in via GitHub through Auth0 and marvel at your locally
 running control panel.

 NOTES: if you use aws-vault to manage your AWS credentials, during the running process of the app,